bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 | ragtag2| 421 | 408 | 13 | 3 | 1 | 99.1%

 <<<<<<< HEAD
-#### verkko assembly has been finished, parameters added to the parameters, including the wallclock time, resources used, time of execution, summary below:
+#### Verkko assembly has been finished, parameters added to the parameters, including the wallclock time, resources used, time of execution, summary below:

- - assembly stats of the verkko assemblies
+ - assembly stats of the verkko assemblies using the trio binning.

 | haplotypes | contigs | Largest contig |  Total length | GC (%) |  N50 | N75 | L50 | L75 |
 |---------|----------------|---------------|--------|------|-----|-----|-----|------------|
 | verkko hap 1 | 2259 | 33896910 | 508997582 | 35.56 |  10831024 | 5617093 |  16 |  31 |   5.07 |
 | verkko hap 2 | 995 | 26795713 | 477196271 | 35.13 |  13168430 | 7656591 |  13 |  23 |   5.07 |

-- busco results from the verkko assemblies
+- busco results from the verkko assemblies using the trio binning.

 | assembly type | complete busco | complete and single copy busco | complete and duplicated busco | fragmented busco | missing busco | completion score |
 | --------------- |------------------- | ---------------- | ------------------ | ------------------- |------------------------ | ------------ |